maniartech/gotime/docs/core-concepts/nites.md

 4. **Flexibility**: Rich set of specifiers for any need
 5. **Performance**: Cached conversions for efficiency

-**IDFS transforms cryptic format strings into readable, maintainable code.**
+**NITES transforms cryptic format strings into readable, maintainable code.**

+### Formal Specification

+The complete NITES specification includes:

+- **📋 Grammar Definition**: Formal EBNF grammar for all format specifiers
+- **📊 Performance Analysis**: Benchmarks against standard library and other systems
+- **🔬 Cognitive Load Study**: Research on developer comprehension and error rates
+- **🌐 Internationalization**: Unicode support and locale-aware formatting
+- **🔧 Implementation Guide**: Reference implementations for multiple languages

+**Coming Soon**: Watch for the official NITES specification paper for implementers and researchers.

 ---

-Next: Learn about [Design Philosophy](design-philosophy.md) or jump to [API Reference](../api-reference/) to see IDFS in action.
+Next: Learn about [Design Philosophy](design-philosophy.md) or jump to [API Reference](../api-reference/) to see NITES in action.